 During the rainy seasons in Colombia, it rains more but this isn’t the end of the world.
 The rain is typically in the afternoons and normally isn’t for very long but may put damper on doing things.

 In addition, Colombia has many public holidays with a total of 18 Colombia holidays in 2020.
 Many of these holidays turn weekend into long 3-day weekends.
-And peak travel times are during mid-December to mid-January and during the week leading up to Easter, which is known as Semana Santa from Sunday, April 5 to Saturday, April 11 in 2020.
+And peak travel times are during mid-December to mid-January and during the week leading up to Easter, which is known as Semana Santa.
 Also, during the Feria de las Flores flower festival in Medellín in August is a peak travel time for Medellín.

 During these peak travel times, many Colombians are traveling, hotels and flights tend to fill up and prices become more expensive for flights and hotels.